3 Bolshoi Tryokhsvyatitelsky Pereulok, room 445

 Phone: 8 (495) 7729590, ext.
 22735

-A characteristic feature of the Department that makes it unique in the Russian academic space is its joint research and teaching on such topics as the organisation of judicial power and its implementation in all types of legal proceedings.
-This approach is due to the constitutional recognition of the high importance of judicial power and judicial protection in a rule of law state, the commonality of the principles of justice and most of the means of their implementation in various types of legal proceedings, that also has a longstanding, formed in the pre-revolutionary period, doctrinal basis – the concept of Judicial Law, that is actively revived in the modern Russian jurisprudence by the Department's lecturers.
+A characteristic feature of the School that makes it unique in the Russian academic space is its joint research and teaching on such topics as the organisation of judicial power and its implementation in all types of legal proceedings.
+This approach is due to the constitutional recognition of the high importance of judicial power and judicial protection in a rule of law state, the commonality of the principles of justice and most of the means of their implementation in various types of legal proceedings, that also has a longstanding, formed in the pre-revolutionary period, doctrinal basis – the concept of Judicial Law, that is actively revived in the modern Russian jurisprudence by the School's lecturers.

-The Department brought together the existing departments of the HSE Faculty of Law - the Department of Judicial Power and the Department of Criminal Law and Forensic Science, as a result, the continuity of the established scientific schools of procedural (judicial) and criminal law was ensured and they were provided with additional opportunities for professional development in the new organisational conditions.
+The School brought together the existing departments of the HSE Faculty of Law - the Department of Judicial Power and the Department of Criminal Law and Forensic Science, as a result, the continuity of the established scientific schools of procedural (judicial) and criminal law was ensured and they were provided with additional opportunities for professional development in the new organisational conditions.